-The upcoming changes will affect not only individual users, but also business accounts that use the social media in their marketing efforts.
+The upcoming changes will affect not only individual users but also business accounts that use social media in their marketing efforts.
 The gist of the changes announced by the inventor of Facebook™ is: “the future is private”.

 So, what does this mean for the way your business will be using Facebook™ and the other associated platforms for marketing?